TAPevents/tap-i18n/README.md

 that uses tap-i18n:

     {{_ "key" "sprintf_arg1" "sprintf_arg2" ... op1="option-value" op2="option-value" ... }}

+**You can customize the helper name, see "Configuring tap-i18n" section.**

 The translation files that will be used to translate key depends on the template from which it is being used: